mui/material-ui/docs/data/joy/components/toggle-button-group/toggle-button-group.md

 import ToggleButtonGroup from '@mui/joy/ToggleButtonGroup';
 ```

-### Toggle button

-Joy UI **does not** provide a `ToggleButton` component.
-It's mainly because the Button or IconButton components can be used with `aria-pressed`, and according to [WAI ARIA pattern](https://www.w3.org/WAI/ARIA/apg/patterns/button/), it's a better option.
+Note that Joy UI doesn't provide a Toggle Button component but rather a Toggle Button Group container component.
+The reason for that is that according to the [WAI ARIA pattern](https://www.w3.org/WAI/ARIA/apg/patterns/button/), it's better to use `aria-pressed` on the Button or Icon Button component instead.

-The demo below shows how to use a `Button` and a `IconButton` as a toggle.

 {{"demo": "ToggleButtons.js"}}

-### Toggle group

-To use the `ToggleButtonGroup`, you should pass a value as an array.
-When a button within the group is in the pressed state, the `ToggleButtonGroup` triggers the `onChange` prop and passes the updated array as a parameter.
+That said, when using the Toggle Button Group component, pass a value as an array.
+When a button within the group is pressed, the Toggle Button Group component triggers the `onChange` prop of it and passes the updated array as a parameter.

-The `ToggleButtonGroup` uses the same styles as the [ButtonGroup](/joy-ui/react-button-group/) component to ensure a cohesive visual connection between all the buttons.
+The Toggle Button Group component uses the same styles as the [Button Group](/joy-ui/react-button-group/) component to ensure a consistent visual connection between all of the Joy UI buttons.

 {{"demo": "ToggleGroup.js"}}

 ### Exclusive selection

-When the `value` provided to the `ToggleButtonGroup` is not an array, it operates in exclusive selection mode.

-In this mode, only one button can be selected at a time within the group.
+When the value provided to the Toggle Button Group component is not an array, it operates in the exclusive selection mode, which means that only one button can be selected at a single time within the group.

 {{"demo": "ExclusiveSelection.js"}}